-- Read the catalog, and identify artists who are aligned with the grade-level and subject area appropriate for your classroom.
+Read the catalog and identify residencies that are aligned with the grade-level and subject area appropriate for your classroom.

-- Enjoy a fantastic experience in your classroom as you build a relationship with a teaching artist.
+Enjoy a fantastic experience in your classroom as you and your students build a relationship with a teaching artist!

 TAPAS is supported by the N.C.
 Arts Council, a division of the Department of Natural and Cultural Resources.